UPDATE ON THE LATEST SERVICE OPTION HAS TO OFFER TO ASPIRANTS TO EMBA PROGRAMS.

 Quantitative Reasoning Sample Questions | 15 questions

 - Data Sufficiency | 8 questions

-Option welcomes the initiative to make the selection criterion for Executive MBA programs more relevant to the candidates applying.
-The new test is a manifestation of changing times in education and Option, an intelligent participant in the education sector toasts the change by launching courses for Executive Assessment Test preparation.
+Option welcomes GMAC’s initiative to make the selection criterion for Executive MBA programs more relevant to the candidates applying.
+The new test is a manifestation of changing times in education and Option, an intelligent participant in the education sector, toasts the change by launching its one-to-one training course for Executive Assessment Test preparation.